Ceres445/Team-10-Python-Project/README.md

     `python manage.py migrate`
     `python manage.py createsuperuser`
 6. Setup config
-Create a `.env` file to load environment variables .env
+Create a `.env` file to load environment variables.
+You can skip this

 ```
 HOST='local'
 EMAIL_HOST_USER='google_smtp_email'
 EMAIL_HOST_PASSWORD='google_smtp_password'
 ```
+`EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` are only required if you are going to reset password, the website works without those options
 6. Run the local server
     `python manage.py runserver`